 With the availability of greater lead time to signal the market of its solicitation requirements and criteria, and the commensurate greater time for developers to respond by advancing generation facilities through the development pipeline, NYSERDA anticipates that future procurements can include revisions to various solicitation parameters.
-The envisioned changes are intended to increase certainty with respect to procurement outcomes, improve the quality of applications, reduce the number of applications that are judged unacceptable, and increase the chance that generation facilities receiving contracts are ultimately successful; all without materially precluding competition.
+The envisioned changes are intended to encourage more mature projects to apply (after allowing for projects to advance through the development pipeline), increase certainty with respect to procurement outcomes, improve the quality of applications, and increase the chance that generation facilities receiving contracts are ultimately successful; all without materially precluding competition.
 Some potential changes under consideration are provided below.